pjgpetecodes/OctoPetShop/README.md

 - SQL Server image has not been configured with a persistent volume claim, you will lose your data if you re-create your Kubernetes cluster.
 - When using Octopus Deploy to deploy the .yaml files to a Kubernetes cluster, be sure that the octopetshop-database-job.yaml is run AFTER both octopetshop-sqlserver-cluster-ip-service.yaml and octopetshop-sql-deployment.yaml.

+# Pushing to Docker Hub

+Assuming you've installed docker desktop;

+- Create the following repositories in Docker hub
+    - octopetshop-web
+    - octopetshop-productservice
+    - octopetshop-shoppingcartservice
+    - octopetshop-database
+- Login to Docker Hub from the powershell with;

+    `docker login --username <accountname>`

+- Build the Docker Images with;

+    `.\BuildDockerImages.ps1 <accountname>`

+- Push the Images to Docker Hub with;

+    `.\PushToDockerHub.ps1 <accountname>`

 # Debugging
 - When debugging in Visual Studio 2022 without Docker Compose;